dxfrontier/cds-ts-samples/README.md

 Open link in your browser: http://localhost:4004

 > [!IMPORTANT]
-> Use 'Manager' as user and password 'Manager' to access the services
+> Use 'manager' as user and password 'manager' to access the services where prompt user and password.

 ## Deployment to BTP